arp242/sconfig/README.markdown

 - Everything after the first Hash is considered to be a comment and will be ignored unless a Hash is immediately preceded by a Backslash.

-- All Whitespace is collapsed to a single space unless a Whitespace character is preceded by a Backslash.
+- All Whitespace is collapsed to a single Space unless a Whitespace character is preceded by a Backslash.

 - Any Backslash immediately preceded by a Backslash will be treated as a single